 Q. Do people/organizations pay you to write about them?

-A. Sometimes, and it has made me rich, Rich, RICH!
+A. Yes, and it has made me rich, Rich, RICH!
 But reviews and kind words are not contingent on sponsorship (although more words generally are).

 Q. Do you work in places other than the adult industry?

 A. Yes, and I’ll say there are more similarities than differences.
 I like porn because at least porn says it’s porn.

 Q. Why didn’t you print my press release?
 Why did you make a joke about it?
 Why didn’t you print it exactly as it was written?